alex314159/ib-re-actor-976-plus/README.md

 The smart stuff was done before me.
 Indeed, a great amount of work was originally done to translate IB outputs into clean Clojure data maps, as well as convert Clojure data maps to Java classes.

-However, with the introduction of many more classes, most of which I have no use for and I'm not sure how to test, I've gone back to basics: if IB is sending you an Object as a result, you'll get an Object in the wrapper.
+However, with the introduction of many more classes, most of which I have no use for, and I'm not sure how to test, I've gone back to basics: if IB is sending you an Object as a result, you'll get an Object in the wrapper.
 In essence the EWrapper implementation is now auto-generated from the `EWrapper.java` interface, making it largely future proof.
 For every callback, the code will send a map of the form `{:type :calling-function-name-in-kebab-case :calling-function-argument-name-in-kebab-case calling-function-argument-value}`.
 This makes it easy to refer to the Interactive Brokers API official documentation.

 The code to translate from and to IB classes is still there and has been updated to the best of my abilities, but it is not fully tested.
 Given IB changes things overtime, I think it is safer to use this code at the edge of your project, instead of inside the `EWrapper` implementation as it was originally done.
 Please refer to the demo_apps folder for examples.

-Finally I've broken dependencies to clj-time, which itself is a wrapper around Joda time, preferring to keep raw IB results.
+Finally, I've broken dependencies to clj-time, which itself is a wrapper around Joda time, preferring to keep raw IB results.
 The rationale for that is two-fold: first, `java.time` supersedes Joda time and is easy to call directly from Clojure.
 Secondly, interpreting IB results led to some very messy code, partly because IB themselves are not consistent with their use of dates, times, and timezones.

 ## License

-Copyright (C) 2011-2021 Chris Bilson, Jean-Sebastien A. Beaudry, Alexandre Almosni
+Copyright (C) 2011-2022 Chris Bilson, Jean-Sebastien A. Beaudry, Alexandre Almosni

 Distributed under the Eclipse Public License, the same as Clojure.